Donations

 How you can help us

-As a registered charity we rely on donations to enable us to provide specialist counselling, intervention and support specifically to children under 13 years old and families.
-We rely on charitable donations to carry out our work.
+As a registered charity we rely on donations to enable us to provide specialist support for children up to the age of 13 years old and their families.

 Donations: We need donations from the public to help fund our work.
 There are a number of ways you can make a gift now…